 As a member of the Johann Strauss Society of Great Britain, he has been very active in arranging new music from the Viennese Archives for orchestras, quartets and military bands.
 In 2015 he was awarded Honorary Lifetime Membership by the Society.

 Since 2016 he has been very busy with orchestras in the UK, Germany, Italy and Eastern Europe in presenting Operas, Operettas and other works.

 In November 2017 he had his American conducting debut in Philadelphia with the Concert Operetta Theater.

-He is currently busy working on Rumshinsky’s Yiddish Operetta The Broken Violin (Tsubrochene Fidele) for New York and Philadelphia, on Strauss’ Blindekuh, Minkus’s La Bayadere (in the original manuscript orchestration), Suppé’s Die Schone Galathee for the UK, Meyerbeer’s operas for Sofia, Bulgaria and Meyerbeer’s sacred songs for Berlin, Germany.
+He is currently busy working on Rumshinsky’s Yiddish Operetta The Broken Violin (Tsubrochene Fidele) for Philadelphia, on Strauss’ Blindekuh, Minkus’s La Bayadere (in the original manuscript orchestration), Suppé’s Die Schone Galathee for the UK, Meyerbeer’s operas for Sofia, Bulgaria, Meyerbeer’s sacred songs for Berlin, Germany.

-He will be recording his works on Meyerbeer for NAXOS from 2018 onwards in the USA and Europe.
+He will be recording his works by Auber and Meyerbeer for NAXOS from 2018 onwards in the USA and Europe.